coleygroup/coleygroup.github.io/README.md

 Adding yourself to the People page is very simple!
 1. If you are a grad student / post-doc / research scientist, upload an image of yourself to `images/teampic/` with the format `{firstname}_{lastname}.[png|jpg|jpeg]`. **Please crop your image to a square**.
 2. Navigate to the `_data/` folder and locate the `.yml` file that matches your position in the group (for instance, if you are a grad student, open `grad_students.yml`).
-3. Add all relevant information that others in your position have provided (e.g. name, description, links).
-Links, such as to Twitter, LinkedIn, or a personal website, are optional.
+3. Add all relevant information in the `.yml` file.
+    - For grad students / post-docs, this is `name` and `email` at minimum, with optional URLs provided in `twitter`, `linkedin`, and/or `website` fields.
+    - For software developers this is `name` and optionally a `link` to a LinkedIn profile or personal website.
+    - For undergraduates, this is `name`, `school`, and an optional `link` to a LinkedIn profile or personal website.

 That's it!
 Go ahead and make a pull request when you are satisfied.